Marilyn Hacker: Career

 Hacker served as a Chancellor of the Academy of American Poets from 2008 to 2014.

 Hacker lives in New York and Paris and has retired from teaching at the City College of New York and the CUNY Graduate Center.

 Though not a character, a poem of Hacker's is reprinted in Heavenly Breakfast, Delany's memoir of a Greenwich Village commune in 1967; in Delany's autobiography, The Motion of Light in Water; and her prose and incidents about her appear in his journals, The Journals of Samuel R. Delany: In Search of Silence, Volume 1, 1957–1969, edited by Kenneth R. James (Wesleyan University Press, 2017).

 Hacker was a judge for the 2012 Hippocrates Prize for Poetry and Medicine.
 In 2013, she was inducted into the New York Writers Hall of Fame.
 In 2014, she published a collaboration with a Palestinian-American poet, Deema Shehabi, written in the style of a Japanese renga, a form of alternating call and answer.
 The book, Diaspo/renga: a collaboration in alternating renga explores the emotional journey of living in exile.

+In a review of the 2015 collection A Stranger's Mirror, Carol Muske-Dukes comments that Hacker has not received her "due as one of the most extraordinary innovative poets writing today."
 In a laudatory review of Hacker's 2019 collection Blazons, A. M. Juster states that "there is no poet writing in English with a better claim for the Nobel Prize in Literature than Marilyn Hacker."